sarika-subram/serverless-datalake-on-aws/extras/01_monitoring_data_transfer_costs/README.md

-# Monitoring data transfer costs using Athena
+# Querying your AWS Activity using Athena

 1. Run the following query in Athena to create an external table to the cloudtrail s3 bucket.
 Modify the values for `YOUR_ATHENA_TABLE_NAME` and `YOUR_S3_CLOUDTRAIL_BUCKET`